shreyassanthu77/crap/Readme.md

 - Function parameters can be declared as attributes on the selector.
 - The value of the attribute is the default value of the parameter.
 - If the parameter is not passed to the function the default value is used.
+- If you don't want to pass a parameter you can use `()` as the value.
 ```css
 someFunction[parameter=1] {
     print: $parameter;